2014 Forest Hills Drive

 2014 Forest Hills Drive is the third studio album by American rapper J. Cole, released on December 9, 2014, by ByStorm Entertainment, Columbia Records, Dreamville Records and Roc Nation.

 Recording sessions took place over the whole year, while the production on the album was primarily handled by Cole himself, along with several others such as Illmind, Vinylz, Phonix Beats and Willie B. It was announced three weeks before its release and had very little marketing, with no singles or promotion taking place prior to its release.
-The album was supported by four singles: "Apparently", "Wet Dreamz", "No Role Modelz" and "Love Yourz".
+The album was supported by four singles: "Apparently", "Wet Dreamz", "No Role Modelz", and "Love Yourz".

 2014 Forest Hills Drive received generally positive reviews from critics who admired its ambitious concept, production and lyrics.
 The album debuted at number one on the US Billboard 200, selling 353,000 copies in its first week.
 As of September 2015, the album has sold one million copies in the United States.
 The album was certified six-times platinum by the Recording Industry Association of America (RIAA) in December 2024.

 The album won Album of the Year at the 2015 BET Hip Hop Awards, and Top Rap Album at the 2015 Billboard Music Awards.
 It was nominated for Best Rap Album at the 2016 Grammy Awards.
 The single "Apparently" was nominated for Best Rap Performance at the 2016 Grammy Awards.
 The 10-year anniversary edition of the album was released in December 2024.

 Background

 The album's title is the address of a home in Fayetteville, North Carolina, where Cole lived from his early youth, until 2003.
 Cole lived at the property with his mother, his brother and his stepfather, and was the location where Cole wrote some of his earliest songs, and decided to pursue a career as a musician.

-In 2014, Cole bought the house, and was the first home he had purchased.
+In 2014, Cole bought the house, and it was the first home he had purchased.
 The album's title is used to recount Cole's upbringing, and the transition from leaving North Carolina to New York; it battles with the transitions that were taken in order to find his success and fame within the music industry.
 Cole soon put the home up for an "extremely cheap" renting price, in the hope that any struggling residents could use it to progress their lives, without having to worry about frequent moving, an experience Cole underwent due to frequent financial struggles.